engagor/clj-vw/README.md

 * `(daemon & {:as settings})`

   Start a vw daemon.
-Port (and any other options) can be set via vw options, e.g. `(vw-daemon (set-option :port 8003))`.
+Port (and any other options) can be set via vw options, e.g. `(daemon (set-option :port 8003))`.

 * `(connect settings)`